kdabug/gatsby-portfolio/README.md

 ## STATUS

-Consistently, periodically, sporadically updating in time with the beat of the music (cue song and dance repris
+Consistently, periodically, sporadically updating in time with the beat of the music (cue song and dance reprisal).